nadeemramsing/mongoose-populate-helper/README.md

         'map':
             "<Function to map sourceField's value before assigning to targetField>",

-        'targetModel'?:
+        'targetSchema'?:
             //default = schema using the plugin
             `<
-            Model from which value is taken (for type = 'local') or
+            Schema from which value is taken (for type = 'local') or
-            Model to which value is assigned (for type = 'foreign')
+            Schema to which value is assigned (for type = 'foreign')
             >`,

         'referenceField'?:
             '<Used to get the document whose targetField will be updated>' }

-    //'referenceField' and 'targetModel' used => type = 'foreign'; ELSE, type = 'local'
+    //'referenceField' and 'targetSchema' used => type = 'foreign'; ELSE, type = 'local'
 ```

 ### Type = 'local'
 - Assignment is done in Schema using the plugin.

-- Retrieval is done from targetModel.
+- Retrieval is done from targetSchema.

 E.g.: